suneetasharma/SOC-Hands-On-Challenge/3-Incident-Response/Day12_3_Incident_Response_Linux-Suspicious-Bash-Script/README.md

 4. Post-Incident Activity

+- 📝 Document all investigation steps, findings, and response actions
+- 📤 Export relevant logs and process data as evidence
+- 🔄 Conduct a “lessons learned” review with the team
+- 🛡️ Update detection rules (e.g., add alerts for /tmp script execution)
+- 📚 Recommend user or system hardening to prevent recurrence
+- 🧪 Add this scenario to tabletop or red-team training playbooks

 ---

-## 📸 Screenshot
+### 📸 Screenshot - Bash Script Investigation
 <p align="center">
   <img src="../../Screenshots/Day12-Incident-Response_Linux-Suspicious-Bash-Script.png"  width="400">
 </p>
-<p align="center"><em>Bash Attack Investigation</em></p>
----
+<p align="center"><em>Script identified and terminated in Linux environment</em></p>

 ## 🧠 Key Learnings
-✅ Simulate Script Create and execute a suspicious bash script attempting to connect to a malicious IP.
+- ✅ Simulated the creation and execution a suspicious bash script attempting to connect to a malicious IP.
-✅ Investigate Logs Use commands to analyze the event
+- ✅ Investigate Logs Use commands to analyze the event
-✅ Kill and Delete Contain and remove the malicious file ✅ Document Findings Note IPs, users, and recommendations
+- ✅ Kill and Delete Contain and remove the malicious file
+- ✅ Document Findings Note IPs, users, and recommendations

 ---